Revenue Streams

 As you may have guessed, the heart of the Business Model is the Customer.
 Therefore, the first block of everything is the definition of Customer Segments.

-From there, the appropriate Value Propositions are developed for each segment, the Distribution Channels are chosen to reach them, in addition to the strategies that will be used for the Customers Relationships.
+From there, the appropriate Value Propositions are developed for each segment, the Distribution Channels are chosen to reach them, and the strategies for the Customer Relationships are developed.

-Now your organization needs to find out how much your target audience is willing to pay for your product or service.
-Thus, you can define what the Revenue Streams will be for each customer segment.
+Your organization needs to determine how much your target audience is willing to pay for your product or service.
+Thus, you can define the Revenue Streams for each customer segment.

-Each stream will have its pricing mechanisms and its life cycles.
-The purpose will be to check whether these streams will be profitable or not.
+Each stream will have its own pricing mechanisms and life cycles.
+The purpose will be to check whether these streams will be profitable.
 There is no reason, for example, to develop a new product whose design and production will cost more than the amount the public is willing to pay.

-Let’s find out, therefore, how to assess whether a product or service deserves the attention of your brand or not.
+Therefore, let’s learn how to assess whether a product or service deserves your brand’s attention.

 How to choose your Revenue Streams